 Table 3.
-WCON-Watchdog Control Register
+WMCON-Watchdog and Memory Control Register

-WCON Address = 96H Reset Va alue = 0000 00 010B PS2 PS1 PS0 reserved reserved DPS WDTRST WDTEN] D., 7 101 - 10001700 10001700 2 4 · · - Bit 7 6 5 4 3 2 1 0
+WMCON Address = 96H Reset Va alue = 0000 0010

+PS2 PS1 PS0 EEMWE EEMEN DPS WDTRST WDTEN

+Bit 7 6 5 4 3 2 1 0

 Symbol Function PS2 PS1 PS0 Prescaler Bits for the Watchdog Timer.
-When all three bits are set to "0", the watchdog timer has a nominal period of 16 ms. When all three bits are set to "1", the nominal period is 2048 ms. DPS Data Pointer Register Select.
-DPS = 0 selects the first bank of Data Pointer Register, DP0, and DPS = 1 selects the second bank, DP1 WDTRST Watchdog Timer Reset.
+When all three bits are set to "0", the watchdog timer has a nominal period of 16 ms. When all three bits are set to "1", the nominal period is 2048 ms. EEMWE EEPROM Data Memory Write Enable Bit.
+Set this bit to "1" before initiating byte write to on-chip EEPROM with the MOVX instruction.
+User software should set this bit to "0" after EEPROM write is completed.
+EEMEN Internal EEPROM Access Enable.
+When EEMEN = 1, the MOVX instruction with DPTR will access on-chip EEPROM instead of external data memory.
+When EEMEN = 0, MOVX with DPTR accesses external data memory.
+DPS Data Pointer Register Select.
+DPS = 0 selects the first bank of Data Pointer Register, DP0, and DPS = 1 selects the second bank, DP1 WDTRST RDY/BSY Watchdog Timer Reset and EEPROM Ready/Busy Flag.
 Each time this bit is set to "1" by user software, a pulse is generated to reset the watchdog timer.
 The WDTRST bit is then automatically reset to "0" in the next instruction cycle.
 The WDTRST bit is Write-Only.
+This bit also serves as the RDY/BSY flag in a Read-Only mode during EEPROM write.
+RDY/BSY = 1 means that the EEPROM is ready to be programmed.
+While programming operations are being executed, the RDY/BSY bit equals "0" and is automatically reset to "1" when programming is completed.
 WDTEN Watchdog Timer Enable Bit.
 WDTEN = 1 enables the watchdog timer and WDTEN = 0 disables the watchdog timer.